team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `fs` module, which is required for the `encodeImage` function to work.
+1. We import the `fs` module, which is required for reading the file.

-2. We define the `encodeImage` function as provided in your original code.
+2. We define the `encodeImage` function as provided.

-3. We set an `imagePath` variable to the location of the image file we want to encode.
+3. We specify the path to the image we want to encode.

+4. We call the `encodeImage` function with the image path.

+5. We log the first 50 characters of the resulting base64 string (to avoid flooding the console).

-4. We use a try-catch block to handle potential errors (e.g., if the file doesn't exist).
+6. We wrap the operation in a try-catch block to handle any errors that might occur (e.g., if the file doesn't exist).

-5. Inside the try block, we call `encodeImage(imagePath)` to get the base64 encoded string of the image.

-6. We then log the encoded string to the console.

-7. After that, you can use this encoded string for various purposes, such as sending it to an API or embedding it directly in an HTML img tag.
+7. After encoding, you can use the base64 string as needed in your application.

-8. If an error occurs (e.g., file not found), it will be caught and logged in the catch block.

-Remember to replace `'./path/to/your/image.jpg'` with the actual path to the image you want to encode.
+Remember to replace `'path/to/your/image.jpg'` with the actual path to the image you want to encode.
+Also, make sure you have the necessary permissions to read the file at the specified location.